hspurlock/gitlabdockerdownload/README.md

     *   Example: `"latest"`, `"1.0.0"`, `"feature-branch"`
 *   `-Token` (string, Mandatory): Your GitLab access token (PAT, Deploy Token, CI Job Token) with `read_registry` scope.
     *   If `-Username` is provided, this `Token` is used as the password for Basic Authentication.
-    *   Otherwise, it's used as a Bearer token.
+    *   Otherwise, it's used as a Bearer token for authenticating to the JWT token endpoint.
+    *   The script primarily uses JWT authentication for registry access if the registry indicates it's required (via a `Www-Authenticate` header).
+The provided token is used to obtain this JWT.
     *   Example: `"glpat-xxxxxxxxxxxxxxxxxxxx"`
 *   `-Username` (string, Optional): The username for HTTP Basic Authentication.
-    *   If provided, the script uses Basic Auth (`Username`:`Token`) instead of Bearer Token authentication.
+    *   If provided, the script uses Basic Auth (`Username`:`Token`) for authenticating to the JWT token endpoint.
     *   Common values:
         *   Your GitLab username (when using a Personal Access Token for `-Token`).
         *   The Deploy Token's username (when using a Deploy Token for `-Token`).